 - "I'm here to listen if you want to tell me more about (insert experience)."

 - "That must have felt really stressful."

 - "Thank you for sharing that with me - that was really brave of you to say."

 Make Plans With Them

-Make concrete plans with your friend that you'll both look forward to.
-Keep in mind that depending on where they are at in their emotional process they may want to lie low instead of going out, and try not to take it personally if they decline.
-They may feel too emotionally exhausted to spend time with someone else at the moment.
-You can say:
+Make concrete plans with your friend that will give you both something to look forward to.
+Keep in mind that depending on where they are in their grieving process, they may want to lie low instead of going out.
+Try to not to take it personally if they decline.
+They may feel too emotionally exhausted to spend time with someone else at this moment.

-- "I'd love to take you out for some food or coffee if you'd like," and then offer, "I am also happy to pick something up for us if that's easier."
+- "I'd love to take you out for some food or coffee," and then offer, "I am also happy to pick something up for us if that's easier."